 (Note: Lecture attendance will be taken randomly three time in a form of in-class activity, e.g., through iPRS.
 There will be 1 point awarded for each and in total 3 points.)

-Week 1 - September 4, 2023
+Week 1 - NO lecture

 Course Introduction: Overview of the course and topics to be covered, with a brief mention of the issues, activities, and expectations.